-Contact lenses must be properly cleaned and stored to prevent infection and irritation of the eyes.
-Proper handling will also prevent damage to the contact lens.
+Contact lenses need to be cleaned and stored the right way.
+This helps to prevent eye infection and irritation.
+Proper handling also prevents damage to the lenses.

-These instructions are for soft contact lenses, the most common kind used.
+These instructions are for soft contact lenses.
+They are the most common type.

 Q. Are multipurpose lens care solutions better than single purpose solutions?

-Q. I recently switched from hard contacts to soft.
-Can I continue to use the same lens care solutions for the soft contacts that I have been using for the hard?
+Q. I recently switched from hard contact lenses to soft lenses.
+Can I use the same lens care solutions?

-Q. Should I consider a hydrogen peroxide based cleaner?
+Q. Should I use a hydrogen peroxide based cleaner?

 American Academy of Ophthalmology